joshvillbrandt/mecanumbot-ros-pkg/README.md

 * BUG: occasional loss of comm (~once every 5 minutes) with MecanumbotController arduino
  * sometimes does not recover
+ * monitor arduino cpu and mem with rqt plot
 * BUG: occasional "hick-ups" in motor controller - wheels spin for a moment without command
  * suspect this is bad resistors on the I2C bus, check with oscope
 * BUG: laser data goes totally wack every few seconds... this is something with the new hydro driver